Are you wanting to ‘green’ your kitchen? Or maybe to transform kitchen waste into food for your garden? A countertop compost bin would be the go.

 Is metal or plastic better for compost bin?
 The metal option may rust, but if stainless steel, will probably last you longer than the plastic.
 The prime advantage of plastic over metal compost bins is the price.
 But then there’s also the ceramic option.

-Pros and cons of ceramic compost bin for kitchen waste
+Ceramic compost bin for kitchen waste

 Ceramic includes porcelain, terracotta, and clay designs.